 What changed for me back then was an ultimatum from my husband.
 “You’ve got to get it together,” he said.
 We didn’t know anything about treatment facilities, rehab, Alcoholics Anonymous… anything.
 He took off work for two weeks and basically nursed me through detox, and I got clean.
 I remained clean and sober for some years without a program or anything except church helping me through.
 Life began to get back to normal.
 We had a second child, another boy, and then my husband was diagnosed with leukemia.

 "Life began to get back to normal.
-We had a second child, another boy, and
+We had a second child, another boy, and then my husband was diagnosed with leukemia"

 I went back to my doctor and was prescribed klonopin for anxiety, and pretty soon I was doctor-shopping and taking everything I could get my hands on.
 My husband was sick in the hospital for an entire year, and for a significant part of that time, I wasn’t emotionally present because I was over-medicating to deal with the pain and the thought of losing him.